Fort Carson greets new garrison leader

-FORT CARSON, Colo. — Col. Nathan R. Springer, right, incoming commander, U.S. Army Garrison Fort Carson, “accepts” the garrison colors from Command Sgt.
+FORT CARSON, Colo. — Fort Carson welcomed incoming U.S. Army Garrison Commander Col. Nate Springer during a change of command ceremony at 4th Infantry Division Headquarters, July 8.

+Due to the post’s COVID-19 posture, Col. Brian K. Wortinger relinquished command authority to Springer during a small symbolic ceremony that featured elements of the 4th Infantry Division band and a purposely limited audience of special staff officers, friends and Family members.

+Brenda Lee McCullough, director, U.S. Army Installation Management Command (IMCOM) Readiness, served as the reviewing officer for the ceremony via teleconference, and the colonels passed the garrison’s colors symbolically along with U.S. Army Garrison Fort Carson Command Sgt.
 Maj.
-Kenyatta L. Mack, left, senior enlisted leader, and Col. Brian K. Wortinger, center, outgoing commander, during a change of command ceremony at 4th Infantry Division Headquarters July 8.
-The ceremony was conducted following COVID-19 guidelines on social distancing.
-(Photo by Scott Prater)
+Kenyatta L. Mack.

 |Date Taken: